alexgaoo/GridInterpolations.jl/README.md

 ## Credits

-Contributors to this package include Maxim Egorov, Eric Mueller, and Mykel Kochenderfer.
+Contributors to this package include Maxim Egorov, Eric Mueller, Alex Gao, and Mykel Kochenderfer.